tea7010/MyLearning/english/writing.md

 * Putting hard yard is not always good strategy to keep your productivity even in the short term.
 I need sleep to keep productive.
 120% only a day, but 60% the other day would be 70% in total.
 However, if you can keep 80% efficiency everyday, that would be better.
 * Putting in maximum effort isn’t always the best strategy for maintaining productivity, even in the short term.
 I need enough sleep to stay productive.
 Giving 120% one day but only 60% the next averages out to about 70%.
 But if you can maintain 80% efficiency consistently every day, that’s actually more effective.

+* I like crunchy pears, but the box of pear I bought today might be a bit softer.
+That's a shame.
+Is there any way to tell pears are crunchy or soft?
+* I love crunchy pears, but the box of pears I bought today seems to be a bit softer than I prefer.
+What a shame.
+Is there any way to tell if pears are crunchy or soft before buying them?